Julie Greig - Artist Biography

 greeting cards, available from various print galleries and framers within NZ and Australia.

-Julie personally publishes a growing range of 'Limited Edition' fine art prints, available from this website or her gallery.
+Julie personally publishes a growing range of 'Limited Edition' fine art prints, available from this website.

-~~~The artist paints from her studio and gallery in the historic village of Burkes Pass, Mackenzie Country, NZ, also exhibiting with the Queenstown Gallery of Fine Art, Queenstown and The Artists Room Gallery, Dunedin, the Otautau Gallery, Otautau and various exhibitions throughout New Zealand.
+~~~The artist paints from her studio near Patearoa, in the Maniototo, Central Otago, NZ, also exhibiting with the Queenstown Gallery of Fine Art, Queenstown, The Artists Room Gallery, Dunedin, the Otautau Gallery, Otautau and various exhibitions throughout New Zealand.